 Jen joined Align in 2014 after earning both her undergraduate degree in Life Sciences and her Physiotherapy degree with honours from Queen’s University, and gaining valuable physiotherapy experience in a variety of settings.
 Jen is committed to personal growth and development, and has taken numerous courses to enhance her skills.
 In November 2015, Jen successfully completed her Advanced Manual and Manipulative therapy curriculum and is now a Fellow of the Canadian Academy of Manipulative Physiotherapy (FCAMPT).
 Jen leverages this internationally-recognized qualification in hands-on manual and manipulative therapy to the benefit of her patients.
-She has also completed the Integrated Dry Needling (IDN) course.
+In 2019, Jen also completed the Integrated Dry Needling (IDN) course.

 A competitive athlete and former member of the Queen’s University varsity softball team, Jennifer has a special interest in working with elite athletes.
 She has worked with numerous varsity athletes at Queen’s University including the varsity men’s hockey and rugby teams.
 In private practice, Jennifer continues to treat elite athletes competing in a variety of disciplines.

 Jennifer maintains an active lifestyle with gym workouts and by playing softball and hockey in the community.

 Mujeeb Duranai has been applying his passion for rehabilitation, orthopaedics, and patient care at Align since joining the team in 2017.
 A strong believer in continuing education, Mujeeb is a Certified Strength and Conditioning Specialist (CSCS – National Strength and Conditioning Association).
 His clinical approach emphasizes hands-on treatment, education, and in-home exercises to empower patients to take an active role in achieving their goals.